youyeyejie/youyeyejie.github.io/source/_posts/An-encrypted-post.md

 title: An encrypted post
 hide: true
 date: 2025-12-31 15:36:26
-password: y0uy3y3j!3
+password: youyeyejie
-message: The password?
-It's "y0uy3y3j!3"!
+message: I guess the password is "y0uy3y3j!3"?
 ---

 # This is an encrypted post
-y0uy3y3j!3 is the password to view this post.
+Youyeyejie is the password to view this post.
 Congratulations on finding it!

 ## Test Codeblock
 ```python